Blog

 Why choose a Japanese knife?

-Known for their finesse and precision, it is only in the 80's that Japanese knives found their place in Western kitchens.
+Japanese knives, known for their finesse and precision, found their place in Western kitchens in the 1980s.

 The Santoku knife: The traditional knife par excellence

 Perfect for beginners, the Santoku is certainly one of the most versatile knives!
-Recognizable thanks to its characteristic shape, it allows you to slice, cut, chop with precision and delicacy vegetables, meat, fish...
-Its exceptional handling will allow you to make cutting movements in all directions (be careful however to avoid twisting movements), for a very precise result.
+Recognizable thanks to its characteristic shape, it allows you to slice, cut, and chop vegetables, meat, and fish with precision and control.
+Its exceptional handling allows you to make cutting movements in all directions (be careful, however, to avoid twisting movements), for a very precise result.
+It remains one of the best Japanese knives in terms of versatility, especially for newcomers exploring Japanese knife types.

 Discover our collection of Santoku knives.